-He advised CEOs, senior executives and managers, helping them to achieve clarity and purpose during periods of wrenching organizational transformation.
-His ten books included his best-selling Managing Transitions: Making The Most Of Change (25th Anniversary 2017)), and the updated second edition of Transitions: Making Sense Of Life’s Changes (2004), which together have sold over one million copies.
+Bill advised CEOs, senior executives and managers, helping them to achieve clarity and purpose during periods of wrenching organizational transformation.
+His ten books included the best-selling Managing Transitions: Making The Most Of Change (25th Anniversary 2017)) and the updated and revised third edition of Transitions: Making Sense Of Life’s Changes (2019), which together have sold over one million copies.
 He published The Way of Transition (2000), a partly autobiographical study of coming to terms with profound changes in his own life and transforming them into times of self-renewal.
-He published Creating You & Co., a handbook for creating a work-life that capitalizes on today’s frequent and disruptive changes, and the groundbreaking Jobshift.
+He also published Creating You & Co., a handbook for creating a work-life that capitalizes on frequent and disruptive changes, and the groundbreaking JobShift.

-For three decades, he guided thousands of individuals and hundreds of organizations through the maze of the transitions that accompany change.
-The professional seminars that were launched in 1988 have certified thousands of managers, trainers and consultants worldwide to conduct Transition Management programs.
-Clients comprise a cross section of industries in the U.S., Canada, Australia, South America, Europe, China, Saudi Arabia, Singapore, and South Africa.
+For over three decades, William Bridges has guided thousands of individuals and hundreds of organizations through the maze of transitions that accompany change.
+The professional seminars he launched have certified thousands of managers, trainers and consultants worldwide to conduct Transition Management programs.
+Clients comprise a cross section of industries in the U.S., Canada, Australia, South America, Europe, China, Saudi Arabia, Singapore and South Africa.
 His later work focused on bringing the principles of Transition Management into the non-profit world, most notably the Andrus Family Fund and the Annie E. Casey Foundation.
 He was a frequent keynote speaker at conferences and corporate meetings in the United States and abroad.
 Additionally, The Wall Street Journal listed him as one of the top ten independent executive development presenters in America.

 Raised in New England, Bill received his BA in English with an interest in American Studies from Harvard, his MA in History from Columbia, and a PhD in American Civilization from Brown University.